If a story were a bus, conflict would be the driver.

 - Characters are perhaps one of the richest sources of conflict.
 From love triangles to minor arguments to major blowouts, relationships are fraught with friction.

-- The story world, or setting, often provides ample conflict — from major events, such as natural disasters, to minor inconveniences, like a leaky roof, a story’s setting can present plenty of conflict for the characters.
+- The story world, or setting, often provides ample conflict — from major events, such as natural disasters, to minor inconveniences, like a leaky roof, a story’s environment can present plenty of conflict for the characters.

 Conflict is Story